 Documents must be retained, as required, and readily available for review.
-Financial records and supporting documentation shall be retained, for a minimum of 3 years in accordance with all requirements set forth in 49 CFR Part 19...
+Financial records and supporting documentation shall be retained, for a minimum of 3 years in accordance with all requirements set forth in 49 CFR.
 This requirement may be satisfied through the use of electronic media.
-In addition to meeting federal record retention requirements, FDOT must also ensure the State of Florida's Records Management Program requirements are met
+In addition to meeting federal record retention requirements, FDOT must also ensure the State of Florida’s Records Management Program requirements are met

 FHWA will participate in settlement claims to the extent that they are supported and justified using the same criteria as regular federal-aid funding.
-FHWA should be consulted about its participation prior to the award of the settlement.
-Additional funds to cover the costs that are approved will be authorized after the claim is settled.
+FHWA must be consulted about its participation prior to the award of the settlement.
+Additional ER funds to cover the costs that are approved will be authorized after the claim is settled.